 San Pedro

-San Pedro is actually the name of the town on the island of Ambergris Caye.
-San Pedro is a big town by Belizean standards… in fact, it’s the second-largest town in Belize district (the first being Belize City).
+In fact, San Pedro is a big town by Belizean standards… it’s actually the second-largest town in Belize district (the first being Belize City).

-It’s a favorite amongst divers and people in search of a relaxed beach holiday, and it’s my top pick for families and couples who visit Belize – though I can definitely also say it works great as a solo trip or a girls getaway.
+It’s a favorite amongst divers and people in search of a relaxed beach holiday, and it’s my top pick for families and couples who visit Belize.

 Pros of Staying on San Pedro

-It’s more local.
 Being a somewhat large town, San Pedro has a bigger mix of locals, expats, and tourists.

-There’s more diversity of food.
 Being a bigger island, there are more choices of what to eat, with a wider variety of food.

 I had delicious Salvadorean pupusas in town (if you haven’t tried them, you’ve simply got to!) and some of the best jerk chicken of my life at Randy’s near Victoria House.